 The NaPA research

-The scientific part of the NaPA project is carried out by a team of the Center for Biodiversity Monitoring (ZBM) under the direction of Prof. Dr. Christoph Scherber.
-One doctoral thesis and several student theses deal with topics related to biodiversity and soil health in agroecosystems.
+The scientific part of the NaPA project was carried out by a team of the LIB under the direction of Prof. Dr. Christoph Scherber.
+Over 40 interns, student assistants and researchers supported field work, sample processing and identification.
+The project enabled a total of 10 project, bachelor and master theses.
+One doctoral thesis is currently still in progress

 *English subtitles available